Congo says toxic spill from an Angolan mine has killed 12 and poisoned thousands | DW | 03.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Democratic Republic of Congo government says at least 12 people have died after a river was contaminated with toxic waste from an Angolan diamond mine.
+The government of the Democratic Republic of Congo has said at least 12 people have died after a river was contaminated with toxic waste from an Angolan diamond mine.

 The Democratic Republic of Congo wants compensation after a toxic spill at an Angolan mine dumped hazardous waste into tributaries of the Congo River